Mineralpedia Details for Beryl

 Beryl var.
 Emerald from Khaash Mountain, Badakhshan, Afghanistan

 Solid green, opaque, not gem quality, hexagonal crystals to 2cm in matrix.

-Beryl var. morganite from Dara-i-Pech., Kunar prov., Afghanistan
+Beryl var. morganite from Dara-e-Pech, Chapa Dara dist., Kunar Province, Afghanistan

 Gemmy light pink Beryl crystals variety morganite in Albite matrix.
 There are two tabular crystals, the largest is 4.5 x 3.5cm with frosted terminations and perfectly clear prism faces.
 Beryl does not usually form tabular crystals.
 This is a good example of morganite Beryl and would make a fine display specimen.
 Morganite is probably the rarest of Beryl varieties.